GlassyBridge/GraphVec/README.md

 2. Make sure you have Python 3 installed on your system and matplotlib is supported(is installed).

-3. If you want to run the program on your local area, just import the `GraphVec.py` script.
+3. If you want to run the program on your local machine, just import the `GraphVec.py` script.

    ```bash
    import GraphVec.py